New in Germany? Stay in touch with your new friends and colleagues in Germany with our guide to getting a German mobile phone and SIM card.

 Compared to other European countries, getting to grips with the phone numbering system in Germany can be confusing.
 Typically, phone numbers are either 11 or 12 digits (including the first ‘0’), however, this can vary significantly if the number is old.
 So, don’t be put off by a phone number you think is too long or short.
 Frustratingly for expats, these discrepancies mean there is no universally agreed-upon way to write down German phone numbers.
 In short, be prepared to see plenty of variations.

 Generally speaking, landline numbers in Germany are 12 digits long, including that all-important first ‘0’.
 Numbers are distributed geographically.
 For example, this means that all landlines in the South-West of the country start with 07.
 Phone numbers in the East of the country start with 03.
 Landline phone numbers in Berlin, Frankfurt, Hamburg, and Munich will usually be only 11 digits.
-However, be aware that you may also come across older phone numbers with a lot fewer digits.
+However, be aware that you may also come across older phone numbers with fewer digits.

 Mobile phone numbers in Germany are either 11 or 12 digits long (including the first ‘0’).
 Numbers start with 015, 016, or 017 depending on your mobile operator.
 If you’re changing mobile phone providers in Germany, you might be able to keep the same number.
 Speak to your new operator and see if they allow you to simply move your number across to their network.